Medically reviewed and updated by: Hussain Abdeh MPharm: 2211840

 Bronchitis is more common in the winter months and is usually brought on by a common cold.

-If you're diagnosed with bronchitis, it will be classed as either acute or chronic bronchitis.
+If you are diagnosed with bronchitis, it will be classed as either acute or chronic bronchitis.

-Short-term inflammation of the airways that lasts up to three weeks is known as acute bronchitis, or simply a chest cold.
-It tends to affect children below five years of age, although anyone can suffer from it.
-You're more likely to get a bout of acute bronchitis after the flu, a cold or sore throat, especially during winter.
+Acute bronchitis is inflammation of the large airways of the lungs that lasts up to three weeks is known as acute bronchitis, or simply a chest cold.
+It tends to affect children who are under five years of age, although anyone can suffer from it.
+You are more likely to get a bout of acute bronchitis after the flu, a cold or sore throat, especially during winter.

-As the name suggests, chronic bronchitis is a much longer-term infliction that endures for around three months of the year, over a period of two consecutive years.
-It's more serious than acute bronchitis and is characterised by a productive cough.
-It tends to affect those over 40, with smokers more likely at risk.
+As the name suggests, chronic bronchitis is a much longer-term infliction that lasts for around three months of the year, over a period of two consecutive years.
+It is more serious than acute bronchitis and is characterised by a productive cough (a cough that produces phlegm).
+It tends to affect those over 40, with smokers more likely to be affected than non-smokers.
 Chronic bronchitis is a form of chronic obstructive pulmonary disease or COPD.

 What causes bronchitis?